 HIPAA technical safeguards protect PHI and have become a major part of any HIPAA Privacy program.
 They are key elements that help to maintain the safety of ePHI as the internet changes.
 Consequently technical safeguards are important due to technology advancements in the health care industry.
 The challenge of healthcare organizations is that of protecting electronic protected health information (EPHI).
 Most importantly, this includes items such as electronic health records, from various internal and external risks.

 The Security Rule, requires a covered entity to comply with the HIPAA Technical Safeguard standards and certain implementation specifications.
 A covered entity may use any security measures that allow it to reasonably and appropriately do so.

 The Security Rule defines technical safeguards as “the technology and the policy and procedures for its use that protect electronic protected health information and control access to it.”
 Consequently, this rule is based on several fundamental concepts.
 These are flexibility, scalability and technology neutrality.
 Therefore, no specific requirements for types of technology to implement are identified.

 Implementing “The Security Rule”

 The Rule allows the use of security measures.
-These allows it to reasonably and appropriately implement the standards and implementation specifications.
+Consequently, these allows it to reasonably and appropriately implement the standards and implementation specifications.
 Because of this the covered entity must determine which security measures and specific technologies are reasonable and appropriate for implementation in its organization.
 There are a variety of measures which can assist an organization to meet these standards.
 A more detailed description can be found at the HIPAA Security Series published by HHS.gov.

-Technical safeguards are important due to technology advancements.
+HIPAA technical safeguards are important due to technology advancements.
 The take away is that Technical Safeguards protect PHI.
 It is important for all covered entities and business associates who deal with electronic PHI to review their use of Technical Safeguards to be fully in compliance.
 Feel free to contact us for more guidance on this important topic.